mrmelonson/zelenyy_blog/_posts/2022-06-06-Homelab-Part1-Hardware.md

 ![SG500-28 Managed Switch](/img/2022-06-06-Homelab-Part1-Hardware/switch.jpg)

 My newest addition to my network, a used Cisco SG500-28 managed switch.
 It boasts 24 gigabit RJ-45 ports and 4  5G SFP ports.
 I bought it mainly because I want to start experimenting with setting up and using a managed switch and I intend to use VLans to experiment with DMZs and creating other separate networks and 24 ports will be more than enough ports to do so.
-As for configuration, I haven't done much other than changing the default password and assigning the DNS record "dogpark.dognet".
+As for configuration, I haven't done much other than changing the default password.

 ## Raspberry Pi 4